Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Method

 \subsection{Basic modules}

-\textbf{InitBolck.} We use IN and LKC with 15$\times$15 as the initial block.
-Facing two modal image splicing inputs with very different statistical properties, IN targetedly normalizes the properties of each image to significantly reduce the intrinsic differences between modalities, while preserving more detailed features.
-On the other hand, LKC is more capable of capturing a wide range of spatial information, strengthening the preservation of image structure and contrast.
+\textbf{Initial block (InitBlock).} Our InitBlock combines IN and LKC with 15$\times$15.
+IN normalizes each multi-modal input image independently.
+This is crucial for reducing the statistical gap between modalities that have very different properties, while simultaneously preserving fine-grained details.
+In parallel, the 15x15 LKC captures a wide receptive field, which strengthens the overall image structure and maintains contrast.
 Considering the computational efficiency and the intrinsic relationship between features, GN is adopted for the other modules.

-During the fusion process, different regions have different feature requirements, e.g., features should be consistent in the background, while regions with complex structures and details should be as unique as possible.
-Therefore, we compute the feature map consistency in chunks.
-This reflects the redundancy within the region and corresponds to the structure of the original map.
-From \cref{fig:coh_fea}, it is reasonable that the consistency of the background regions under BN and IN is high.
-Moreover, the redundancy of complex regions in IN is significantly lower.
-This indicates that IN combined with LKC generates a richer feature map, which is beneficial for maintaining the image structure and details.
+To validate the impact of different normalization strategies on feature redundancy in the InitBlock, we compute the inter-channel correlation within local neighborhoods of the feature map.
+Higher values indicate more feature redundancy.
+As illustrated in \Cref{fig:coh_fea}, the background regions under both BN and IN exhibit high consistency.
+However, in areas with complex structures and fine details (e.g., building edges, foliage), the feature map generated under IN shows significantly lower redundancy compared to BN.
+Therefore, IN combined with LKC generates a richer feature representation, which is crucial for preserving the structural integrity and detail.

-\textbf{LKCBlock.} Consists of two Blocks containing GN, ReLU, optional Dropout, and convolutional layers.
-The convolution kernels at different stages are set to 15, 7, 5, and 5 to accommodate the feature extraction needs at different resolutions.
-Larger convolutional kernels are used for global information capture at high resolution, which helps in understanding the overall structure of the image.
-While smaller convolutional kernels are used for attention to details at low resolution, enhancing the model's perception of local features.
-The final residual connection provides a stable gradient flow and preserves the necessary information.
+\textbf{Large kernel deep convolutional block (LKCBlock).} The LKCBlock comprises two sequential modules, each containing GN, ReLU, an optional dropout, and a convolutional layer.
+A final residual connection ensures stable gradient flow and preserves essential information.
+Given the $64\times64$ input image size during training, the convolution kernel sizes at different stages are set to 15, 11, 5, and 5.
+In the high-resolution stage, the $15\times15$ kernel captures a wide receptive field, allowing the model to grasp global structural information and long-range dependencies from the outset.
+As the feature map resolution decreases, the kernel sizes are progressively reduced to $11\times11$ and $5\times5$.
+This strategy maintains a large receptive field relative to the feature map size at each stage, while also reducing computational overhead.